sixcious/infy-scroll/README.md

 Infy Scroll does *not* track you.
 It does *not* use analytic services.
 It does *not* collect or transmit any data from your device or computer.
 All your data is stored locally on your device.
 Your data is *your* data.

 ## Contributing
-Thanks for considering to contribute!
-I'm currently not setup to accept PRs just yet, but you can [open an issue](https://github.com/sixcious/infy-scroll/issues) and we can discuss your idea or change.
+Thank you for considering to contribute!
+The best way you can help me is to leave a review on the [Chrome Web Store](https://chromewebstore.google.com/detail/infy-scroll/gdnpnkfophbmbpcjdlbiajpkgdndlino/reviews), [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/infy-scroll/fmdemgjiipojpgemeljnbaabjeinicba), or [Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/infy-scroll/).
+I really appreciate your support.

 ## License
 <a href="https://github.com/sixcious/infy-scroll/blob/main/LICENSE">View License</a>